palexand/hnrs190/index.md

 ----

-All project and homework assignments, exams, solutions and handouts you receive in class are linked to the [HNRS 190 homepage][4].
+All project and homework assignments, exams, solutions and handouts you receive in class are linked to the [HNRS 190 homepage]({{ site.url }}).
 In general, I will not distribute hard copies of assignments in class.
 All documents will be published using the Adobe PDF standard.

 # Classroom Policies